bparanj/crystal/computer/os/linux/low-level.md

 These services are critical for the efficient operation of the system and form the foundation upon which all other software runs.

-Yes, you're right!
 In a typical system architecture diagram, **hardware** is placed at the very bottom, representing the **lowest level**.
 The kernel and low-level services sit just above the hardware, acting as the interface between the hardware and the software layers above it.

 Here’s a simplified view of this layered architecture: